rstudio/keras3/docs/dev/reference/op_pinv.md

 - rcond:

   Cutoff ratio for small singular values.
+Values less than or equal to `rcond * largest_singular_value` are treated as zero.
 If `NULL`, the backend default is used.

 ## Value